bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 Congratulations!
 We have just solved a medium task.
 Wasn't it fascinating?

 We created a simple implementation, which is easy to invent and understand.
 The drawback of it is that the algorithm complexity is quite high.
-While the input string is short this may have not difference, but with longer strings it can become a performance concern.
+While the input string is short this may have no difference, but with longer strings it can become a performance concern.
 In the next post, we will discuss how to make the algorithm faster.